 Non-nursing majors only.
 Designed to explore the concept of health and its significance for women.
 Focuses on the identification of factors affecting women’s health and necessary behaviors to maintain optimum health.
 Women’s responsibilities and leadership in health awareness and health practices will also be emphasized.

 This course uses didactic and simulated clinical experiences to develop a beginning skill level to conduct a comprehensive health assessment with adults in various settings.
-The course emphasizes the integration of observations, systematic data collection, and effective communication in performing client-centered health assessments that includes risk assessment and risk reduction.
-Fine art is used to support the development of observation and assessment skills.
+The course emphasizes the integration of observations, systematic data collection, and effective communication in performing client-centered health assessments that includes risk assessment and risk reduction and health promotion.
 Prerequisite: Sophomore standing with at least a grade of C in BIO 141 and BIO 142.

 This course uses the nursing process, interpersonal communication, critical thinking, and safety as foundational concepts for the provision of essential skills for nursing practice with individuals.
 Nursing skills related to physiologic health processes, mobility, comfort, infection, protection, fatigue, sleep oxygenation, and elimination are emphasized.
 The course builds on knowledge gained through the liberal arts and sciences to encourage the delivery of nursing care to promote and/or maintain health in the context of the experience of the individual in a variety of settings.
 Prerequisite: Sophomore standing with at least a grade of C in NURS 225.